otenim/Xception-with-Your-Own-Dataset/README.md

 When the training ends, 'result' directory is to be created.
-This directory contains 2 graphs(loss.png and acc.png) which shows the training results and 1 dump file which is consisted of the plot data.
+This directory contains 2 graphs(loss.png and acc.png) which shows the training results, 1 dump file which is consisted of the plot data and 1 trained model file(model.h5).

 ## How to train with my own dataset ?
 ### What you have to prepare